andresebr/kumodd/README.md

 `python3 kumodd.py -d pdf -p /home/user/Desktop/`

-The `-l` option creates a CSV file.
+The -l and -d options create a CSV file.
-The CSV filename is specified in `config/config.cfg`.
-The default CSV filename is `localdata/gdrivelist-username@gmail.com.csv`.
+The CSV filename prefix is specified in `config/config.cfg`.
+The google drive account name, such as username@gmail.com, and the suffix .csv are appended, such that the default CSV filename is `localdata/gdrivelist-username@gmail.com.csv`.

 To download all of the files listed in the CSV file, use the `-csv` option.